Drug-maker Valeant begins exchange offer for Allergan

 Valeant is backed by Bill Ackman's Pershing Square Capital Management, which is Allergan's biggest shareholder with a 9.7 percent stake.

-But analyst John Boris of SunTrust Robinson Humphrey said Allergan's best defense against the hostile bid may be a good offense.
+But analyst John Boris of SunTrust Robinson Humphrey said Allergan's best defence against the hostile bid may be a good offence.
 In a note, Boris said he believes Allergan will make an "imminent" bid for Ireland's Shire PLC, a deal that he said would be more attractive than Valeant's proposal.

 Such an acquisition would give Allergan shareholders sales diversification, sustainable organic growth and other benefits and spare them the risk of holding Valeant shares, he said.